axiomhq/prisma-axiom/README.md

 }
 ```

-Also note that this preview feature is only available starting Prisma v4.2.0.
+Also note that this preview feature is only available starting with Prisma v4.2.0.

 #### Disconnect prisma client